luboganev/luboganev.github.io/_posts/2025-10-24-when-compose-chain-breaks.md

 ### So how do we fix that?

 ##### Revert code
 No, obviously just kidding.
-The fact we want to extract the functionality it its own function is not the issue.
+The fact we want to extract the functionality on its own function is not the issue.
 It is how we're doing it.
 So let's see some actual possible solutions.

 ##### Add key to remember of derivedStateOf
 This is basically a bandaid.
 Here is the code.